 Players must navigate 10 robot-infested cities in order to reach the final city and shut down the heart of the machine menace once and for all.
 Within each city is a set of randomly generated contracts.
 These contracts are linear strings of randomly configured arenas (called “blocks”), with the final block featuring a randomized mission objective.
 Complete enough of these contracts and you unlock the city core, which in turn unlocks the next city and a whole new set of landscapes, enemies, and rewards.

 To keep the short version of the summary short, I’ll lay out the development timeline, highlights, and my personal takeaways as bullet points:

 - Iron Vice technically had a development time of just under 4 years, the tech it was founded on being started in 2013.
 Prototyping of the game started at the end of the year.

 - The original dev team consisted of Alex (client-side programmer), Doug (server-side programmer) and myself (art, design, sfx, music).

 - We developed the game specifically for the browser, with Kongregate being the primary portal.

-- IV was a 3D game built upon WebGL using a custom engine, with ThreeJS as the graphics library.
+- Iron Vice was a 3D game built upon WebGL using a custom engine, with ThreeJS as the graphics library.
 Game always tied to a server, even in Single-player.